We are excited to launch out first international chapter of Women and Drones for Africa!

 Join our Fireside Chats hosted by Kim James & Louise Jupp

-Online networking session each week via Zoom
+Online networking session the 1st Thursday of each month via Zoom

 Your opportunity to meet other women in the industry

 Our Fireside Chats with Louise will provide an opportunity for women to connect with each other across the continent.